josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 Because implicitly, the alternative to being a man is obviously _worse_.

-"For boys" is best.
-Anything that's not "for boys" is worse.

 _You're worse_ if you like things that are "for girls."

 <CalloutPlusQuote>